orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 ## Constraint validation

-[SINCE Orbeon Forms 4.3]

-- There can be more than one constraint applied to a given control.
-- You add constraints with the `+` icon and remove them with the `-` icon.
-- Each constraint can have a *level* associated with it and a custom alert message.

-Each constraint is a boolean XPath expression running with the XML element containing the value as context item.
+A constraint is a boolean XPath expression running with the XML element containing the value as context item.
+The constraint *fails* if the expression doesn't return `true()`.
+This also means that it fails if there is an error while running the constraint.

 For example the following expression, which would make sense for a birthday date field, checks that the user is 18 year old or older:

     . <= (current-date() - xs:yearMonthDuration("P18Y"))

-The constraint *fails* if the expression doesn't return `true()`.
-This also means that it fails if there is an error while running the constraint.
+[SINCE Orbeon Forms 4.3]

+There can be more than one constraint applied to a given control.
+You add constraints with the `+` icon and remove them with the `-` icon.
+[SINCE Orbeon Forms 4.3]

+[SINCE Orbeon Forms 4.3]

+Each constraint can have a *level* associated with it and a custom alert message.

 ## Control validity